whitneyburton/portfolios/students/1508/edgar-duran/20151001-edgar-duran-m1.md

 ### End of Module Assessment

-For my end of Module assessment I tested with Josh and received the Scrabble Playey class as my challenge.
+For my end of Module assessment I tested with Josh and received the Scrabble Player class as my challenge.

 Feedback: